Divorce Litigation or Divorce Mediation – What Are My Options?

 This method can be less costly and more efficient than litigation if you can arrive at terms both of you consider fair.
 Also, you don’t have to wait for a judge or jury to decide your case, where you won’t be certain of the outcome.
 A divorce mediator is a neutral, unbiased third party who does not judge your case, but facilitates discussion and strives to resolve the couple’s dispute without having to litigate.
 It’s worth noting that while mediation is private, and you can freely present your side of the story behind closed doors, litigation is not, and may be public record for anyone who wishes to see it.

-Mediation is not right for everyone, and if your spouse digs in their heels and refuses to listen to a reasonable argument on what you want in the divorce, it might be in your best interest to pursue litigation.
+Mediation is not right for everyone, and if your spouse digs in their heels and refuses to listen to a reasonable argument on what you want in the divorce, it might be in your best interest to pursue litigation for your California divorce.

 - Your spouse is an unfit parent.